skhanam16/movie-app/readme.md

 git push -u origin main

 URLSearchParams - URLSearchParams is a built-in JavaScript object that allows you to work with the query string of a URL.
 It provides methods for appending, deleting, getting, and setting key-value pairs in the query string.
 You can use it to easily modify and manipulate the URL in your web applications.

+window. location.search returns the query string from the current URL of the web page.
+The query string contains data to be passed to a web server for further processing of a requested resource.